 Treating your diabetes means keeping your blood sugar at a level that is safe.
-This is especially the case at mealtimes.
-This is because blood sugar rises after eating because the carbs in food become glucose in the blood.
+This is especially the case at mealtimes: blood sugar rises after eating because the carbs in food become glucose in the blood.

 For people with insulin-dependent diabetes, this often means taking injections before eating, to counteract the high blood sugar that comes with carbs.

 For people with non-insulin-dependent diabetes, high blood sugar can be kept at bay by eating food that doesn’t contain a huge amount of carbs, and by exercising regularly (because exercise increases insulin sensitivity).